 - A strong command of Microsoft office products is required

-- Two to four years of experience preferred
+- Two to three years of experience preferred

 - Excellent written and verbal communication skills

 - Adept in communicating complex ideas and sophisticated analyses